 The larger the number of populations in the genetic algorithm, the better the population diversity and the higher the probability of convergence to the global optimal solution, but the more computational resources are consumed.
 Taking into account the convergence of the genetic algorithm and the time overhead of the computational process, the number of populations in the genetic algorithm is set to 50, the number of elites is set to 7, the number of crossovers is set to 40, the number of variants is set to 3, the number of iterations is set to 2000, and other default settings are used.

-Lightweight and Efficient Search Method for Overall Optimization of Controller Structure and Parameters
+Lightweight and efficient search method for overall optimization of controller structure and parameters

 Design of LSTM networks